talla-ui/lib-comp/docs/ref/HeaderPane.md

 - [<!--{ref:property}-->showHeader](HeaderPane_base_showHeader.md) \
     True if the header should be shown at all.
 - [<!--{ref:property}-->navigateBack](HeaderPane_base_navigateBack.md) \
-    True if a back navigation button should be shown.
+    True if a back navigation button should be shown, or an event to emit when clicked (other than `NavigateBack`).
 - [<!--{ref:property}-->showMenu](HeaderPane_base_showMenu.md) \
-    True if a menu button should be shown (instead of back button).
+    True if a menu button should be shown (instead of back button), or an event to emit when clicked (other than `ShowMenu`).
 - [<!--{ref:property}-->styles](HeaderPane_base_styles.md) \
     A set of styles that are applied to this composite, an instance of [HeaderPaneStyles](HeaderPaneStyles.md).
 - [<!--{ref:property}-->name](HeaderPane_base_name.md) \